Wildhoney/Switzerland/README.md

                 {},
                 attrs.values.map((country) => h('li', {}, country))
             ),
-        ]),
         ])
     );
+}

+export default create('x-countries', { controller, view });
 ```

-Notice that we've also added the `m.boundary` middleware function which attaches a shadow boundary to our custom element.
+Notice that we've also invoked the `attachShadow` adapter which attaches a shadow boundary to our custom element &ndash; it also works for server-side rendering without any configuration in browsers where it's currently supported.
 We do this so that our applied styles are encapsulated in the component itself, rather than bleeding into other elements on the page.

 We use the `utils.node.Sheet` helper function which constructs the `link` node itself &ndash; however there's no reason why we couldn't write it ourselves using the `h` function.
 In using the `path` middleware we have a function that allows us to resolve assets relative to the current JS file: